CyberKiller/sendmail-gmail/README.md

 ### Notes

 * The from address will always be the gmail account used to setup the script.
 * The config file is optional but the script will still display an error about being unable to read the config.
-Without the config file, `console_oauth` will default to `true`.
+Without the config file, `console_oauth` will default to `false`.